-No Bake Oatmeal Raisin Cookie Bites: A gluten free, easy, healthy version of a favorite cookie–complete with a naturally sweetened (optional) cream cheese frosting!
+No Bake Oatmeal Cookie Energy Balls: These homemade oatmeal balls are a gluten free, easy, healthy version of a favorite cookie–complete with a naturally sweetened (optional) cream cheese frosting!

-On the day the students were suppose to bring in a favorite treat, my daughter gravitated towards the fact that her teacher loves Oatmeal Raisin Cookies.
+Back when I taught, I tended to crave all things chocolate and peanut butter, so I would have welcomed Peanut Butter Cups or Peanut Butter Balls from Texanerin Baking.
+But My daughter gravitated towards the fact that her teacher loves Oatmeal Raisin Cookies.
 I gravitated towards the fact that she would appreciate “healthy snacks.”
-So we decided to compromise and make these No Bake Oatmeal Raisin Cookie Bites.
+So we decided to compromise and make No Bake Oatmeal Raisin Cookie Bites.

 These little bites are incredibly simple to make and so tasty, you won’t miss the sugar and fat that come along with a traditional Oatmeal Raisin Cookie!